Kong/docs.konghq.com/app/_src/mesh/features/meshglobalratelimit.md

 ### Configure a reusable ratelimit service backend

-You can configure ratelimit service backend for the whole mesh.
-Which will simplify per service configuration.
+To simplify your per service configuration, you can configure the ratelimit service backend for the whole mesh.

 {% navtabs %}
 {% navtab Kubernetes %}